MHH-RCUG/haybaler/README.md

 - Haybaler collates the different files to one file per result type containing all samples
 - one file per sample containing all results -> one file per result type containing all samples
 - Less files, easy to compare different samples
-- The haybaler output is ordered after read count:
+- The haybaler output is ordered by read count: the organisms/chromosome with the highest read count over all samples will be at the top of the haybaler output file
-- the organisms/chromosome with the highest read count over all samples will be at the top of the file
+- Scripts allow data preparation for heatmaps and further analyses in R.

 ### Installation via conda